1- What is UL certification?

 11- Who is the AHJ?

 AHJ stands for Authority Having Jurisdiction.
-The AHJ is a local authority that is responsible for verifying the installation of the machine.
-The AHJ performs an inspection to verify that the installation is in compliance with the NEC and local regulations.
-After the inspection, the AHJ accepts the installation and issues a start-up permit.
+The AHJ is a local authority responsible for verifying the installation of the machine.
+The AHJ conducts an inspection to verify that the installation has been carried out in compliance with the NEC and local regulations.
+Following the inspection, the AHJ accepts the installation and issues a start-up permit.

 Inspection and authorization by the AHJ is mandatory and necessary for the user to use the machine.

-Authorization issued by the AHJ is not the same as certification issued by an NRTL.
+Authorization issued by the AHJ is not equivalent to certification issued by an NRTL.
 The AHJ may issue authorization even if the machine is not certified.
 At its discretion, the AHJ may require a field evaluation.

-If the AHJ does report problems and does not grant the permit, it is necessary to resolve the issues as soon as possible.
-One solution may be to request the intervention of an NRTL to perform a field evaluation.
-In this case, the NRTL conducts an inspection, issues a report and suggests to the manufacturer how to resolve the problem.
+If the AHJ reports problems and refuses to grant the permit, the identified issues must be addressed as quickly as possible.
+One solution is to request the intervention of an NRTL to conduct a field evaluation.
+In this case, the NRTL conducts an inspection, issues a report, and advises the manufacturer on how to resolve the problem.

-The AHJ may be a firefighter, electrical inspector, or health department officer or manager, as determined locally.
+The AHJ may be a firefighter, electrical inspector, or health department officer or manager, depending on local regulations.

 12- Which standards should be used to design the machine for the USA?